 It takes approximately 4 weeks for scar tissue, called the breast capsule, to form around the implant.
-Once the capsule has formed, the breast implant position is stabilized, and risk of implant malposition is significantly reduced.
+Once the capsule has formed, the breast implant position is stabilized, and the risk of implant malposition is significantly reduced.
 As such, patients are allowed to return to lower body physical activity as early as two weeks following surgery.

 By one month following surgery, upper body activities are allowed thus graduating patients to full physical activity.
 In summary, breast augmentation recovery is completed at one month following surgery.

-Please admire this 22 year old female 2 months following bilateral breast augmentation with different sized silicone gel implants to correct breast asymmetry with a seamless recovery.
+Please admire this 22-year-old female 2 months following bilateral breast augmentation with different-sized silicone gel implants to correct breast asymmetry with a seamless recovery.